7CLewis/InternetSafetyPlan/README.md

 # Internet Safety Plan
 An all-in-one, parent-focused platform for managing a healthy and safe internet environment at home.

 [NOTE: This project was originally planned to be an app, but I since pivoted and created the [Internet Safety Plan website](https://internetsafetyplan.com).
-The purpose of this project is now just to highlight my development capabilities].
+The purpose of this project is now just to highlight my development capabilities.]

+[NOTE 2: This repo was copied from repos in my Azure DevOps project (that unfortunately cannot be made public), hence the simplistic commit history.
+If you are an employer and would like to see the full commit history in AzDo, please reach out to me and I'll happily give you access to the project].

 ---